Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 tion of a TransformationComSpecProps can always be provided in the SWC de scription but the conﬁguration shall only have an effect if

-#@SECTION: 1. the actual communication involves at least two EcuInstances
+ 1. the actual communication involves at least two EcuInstances

-#@SECTION: 2. the respective data transformer (given by the used TransformationCom
-SpecProps) is used during data transformation (see DataTransformation)
+ 2. the respective data transformer (given by the used TransformationCom SpecProps) is used during data transformation (see DataTransformation)

 (cid:99)(RS_SWCT_03221)